All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Patient guide to understanding pancreatitis risk with tirzepatide (Mounjaro, Zepbound), including symptoms to watch for, who is at higher risk, and how to stay safe.

-Pancreatitis (inflammation of the pancreas) is a rare but serious potential side effect of tirzepatide, occurring in roughly 1 to 2 out of every 1,000 patients in clinical trials.
-This rate is similar to what doctors see with other weight loss medications in the same class and is close to the background rate in people with obesity or diabetes.
-Here is what every patient should know about this risk, how to recognize warning signs, and what steps can help keep you safe.
+This rate is similar to what doctors see with other weight loss medications in the same class.
+It's also close to the background rate in people with obesity or diabetes.
+Here is what every Mounjaro or Zepbound patient should know about pancreatitis symptoms, risk factors, and how to stay safe.

 What Is Pancreatitis?

 Your pancreas is an organ that sits behind your stomach.
 It has two important jobs: producing digestive enzymes that help break down food and producing insulin that controls blood sugar.

 Pancreatitis occurs when the pancreas becomes inflamed, usually suddenly (acute pancreatitis).

-When the pancreas is inflamed, digestive enzymes that normally break down food in your intestines start attacking the pancreas itself.
+Digestive enzymes that normally break down food in your intestines start attacking the pancreas itself.
 This causes significant pain and can lead to serious complications if not treated promptly.

 Common Causes of Pancreatitis